Portfolio

 Research: How VCs can become more inclusive investors

-Ruchika Tulshyan, a Seattle-based diversity, equity and inclusion (DEI) strategist and early-stage investor is conducting a 10 to 15-minute survey on entrepreneurs’ experience with raising venture capital.
+Ruchika T. Malhotra, a Seattle-based diversity, equity and inclusion (DEI) strategist and early-stage investor is conducting a 10 to 15-minute survey on entrepreneurs’ experience with raising venture capital.
 Martha Burwell, a researcher and DEI specialist, is lead researcher.

 The challenge: